-Excused absences require a make-up reflection paper on the module topic to be submitted within 2 weeks of the missed class (unless the class is near the end of the semester and a shorter timeline will be required).
-This paper requires you to listen to the recorded class session and write a reflection paper on the content covered during the missed class.
-Absences are considered excused when the student (not a peer) has emailed the instructor before the synchronous class meeting begins and conveys why the student will miss class, such as illness, job conflict, and other emergencies.
+Excused absences occur when the student (not a peer) has emailed the instructor before the synchronous class meeting begins and conveys why the student will miss class, such as illness, job conflict, and other emergencies.
 Two or more excused absences will be addressed by the instructor and may result in an incomplete final grade for the course.